Sports betting: Make it fun but wager smartly

 The other argument, which is more important in the long-run, is that you will get access to a lot of different odds providers and truly take advantage of value betting!
 Fortunately, there are a lot of firms that would enable you to compare odds across different bookmakers for free – thus saving you a lot of hassle.

-6. There are a lot of scammers in the industry
+There are a some scammers in the industry

 The betting industry is nowadays rapidly moving into online platforms.
 Therefore, relying on someone just by looking at his Facebook profile… is not too much to judge on!